fabon-f/fetch-site-metadata/README.md

 * Don't download whole contents to get site metadata.
   * Fetch and parse the content of the `head` element only.
 Interrupt HTTP request when the `<body>` element starts.
-  * Download only first few kilobytes to determine image size (by `probe-image-size` package)
+  * Download only first few kilobytes to determine image size (by `image-dimensions` package)

 ## Install